International Studies Learning Outcomes

 From the following, all majors must complete the required number of courses in each category.
 Double counting of courses between categories is not permitted.

-Note: certain sections of FSECO 201 may also be used to satisfy the Economics component of this requirement; consult the program Chair.
+Note: students who wish to use ECON 452 as one of these two courses should use Economics 201 as the other one, to be taken first.
+Certain sections of FSECO 201 may also be used to satisfy the Economics component of this requirement; consult the program Chair.

 Note: certain sections of FSHIS 201 may also be used to satisfy this requirement; consult the program Chair.